zek/twilio/README.md

 composer require laravel-notification-channels/twilio
 ```

-You must install the service provider:
+Add the service provider (only required on Laravel 5.4 or lower):

 ```php
 // config/app.php